 NEPAL – Om Devi MALLA

 Ms. Malla was born on Dhuwakot V.D.C. of Gorkha District.
 Completed Master Degree on Sociology from Tribhuvan University.
-First Nepali woman to obtain Diploma in Co-operative Education from NCCE, India.
-First woman vice chairperson of National Cooperative Federation of Nepal.
+First Nepali woman to obtain Diploma in Cooperative Education from NCCE, India.
+She is the senior vice chairperson of National Cooperative Federation of Nepal since 2019.
 Enters cooperative sector since 1999.
 Considered as cooperative experts and BOD of National Cooperative Development Board.
-Actively participate in the International Cooperative Alliance's programs.
 Received cooperative trainings from more than 10 countries.
 A women activist for inclusion in cooperative.
 A member of legislative parliament.
 Awarded from various national and international organizations for continuous contribution in cooperatives sector.

-As Chairman of the Singapore National Co-operative Federation (SNCF), Kok Kwong is a strong advocate of collaboration and cooperation at national, regional, and international levels.
-He is also Chief Executive Officer of Singapore’s largest education and training co-operative, NTUC LearningHub, and has been instrumental in supporting the nation-wide SkillsFuture campaign to re-skill and up-skill the Singaporean workforce to better prepare for a fast-changing economy.
-Combining his passion for lifelong education and his rich experience in diplomacy and collaboration, Kok Kwong aspires to serve in the International Cooperative Alliance’s (ICA) Global Board to further strengthen the global co-operative movement.
+As Chairman of the Singapore National Cooperative Federation (SNCF), Kok Kwong is a strong advocate of collaboration and cooperation at national, regional, and international levels.
+He is also Chief Executive Officer of Singapore’s largest education and training cooperative, NTUC LearningHub, and has been instrumental in supporting the nation-wide SkillsFuture campaign to re-skill and up-skill the Singaporean workforce to better prepare for a fast-changing economy.
+Combining his passion for lifelong education and his rich experience in diplomacy and collaboration, Kok Kwong aspires to serve in the ICA's Global Board to further strengthen the global cooperative movement.

 SWEDEN – Anders LAGO